 Drinking alcohol can make urinary

 incontinence worse.
 Taking prescription or over-the-counter drugs such as

-diuretics, antidepressants, sedatives, narcotics, or non-prescription cold and
+diuretics, antidepressants, sedatives, opioids, or non-prescription cold and

 diet medicines can also affect your symptoms.